skip to main content

 • Negotiating transit and trail amenities for new developments

-• Adding a reviewer from the DOT (or similar agency) to zoning or site plan review boards.
+• Adding a reviewer from the MPO, transit operator, or DOT (or similar agency) to zoning or site plan review boards.

 • Cities and towns may adopt a local strategy for TOD.
 Oftentimes, a city’s vision for TOD is adopted at the mayoral level and may be linked to the city’s comprehensive plan.